noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	// however it fetches the current registered service worker
 	// so that events triggered by itneractions
-	// are heard by the current service worker function displayNotification() {
+	// are heard by the current service worker

+		function displayNotification() {
 		  if (Notification.permission == 'granted') {

 		    navigator.serviceWorker.getRegistration().then(function(reg) {
 		    	// options are optional param
+		    	// extreme browser differences exist
+		    	// assume only the body and title are gauranteed
+		    	// assume no actions are available
-			    var options = {
+		    	// treat everything as a progressive enhancement var options = {
 			        // main description with enough info
 				    // for the user to take action